 Since Australian Labradoodles don't shed their coat, they do need to be clipped regularly.
 How often you have your Australian Labradoodle clipped should depend on coat type, the kind of lifestyle you lead, and your personal preferences, but four times per year is something to aim for.
 When you bring your Australian Labradoodle to the groomers, ask them if they have clipped any Australian Labradoodles before and if they know how to do it properly!
 We have heard quite a few stories where people have had their poor Australian Labradoodle returned to them looking like a Poodle!
 Tell your groomer that you want a 'teddy bear' clip.
 The coat should loosely follow the shape of the body - it is a very relaxed and natural look - not 'perfect and preened'.
 Show your groomer some photos from our website so that they know exactly what the 'finished article' should look like.
 The groomer should also take care of the nails and pluck the ears.ALAA Australian Labradoodle Grooming Demo

 Australian Labradoodles have hair that grows inside their ear canal.
 It is absolutely essential that you remove this hair on a regular basis.
 It is very simple and straightforward to do as long as you keep on top of it and don't let it get out of control.
 Once a month, have a look inside the ears to check for hair growth.
 If there is any hair in the ear canal that needs removed, put a little ear grooming powder in the middle of the ear.
-Massage the powder in for around 10-20 seconds.
-This opens up the pores and also ensures that the hair is dry so that you can get a firm grip on it.
+Pat the powder down gently with your finger then pop the puppy on the floor for five minutes to give the powder enough time to get to work.
+This powder opens up the pores and also ensures that the hair is dry so that you can get a firm grip on it.
 Then, very gently, between finger and thumb, tease the hair out slowly a little at a time.
 This is obviously not the most pleasant of things for you Australian Labradoodle to put up with, but they will soon get used to it and it is much better than the ear infections that could occur if this procedure wasn't done properly and regularly.
 If your puppy wriggles or complains, you must persevere as it is very important, and you cannot teach your puppy that every time he complains, he will get what he wants!
 Search 'dog ear plucking' on Youtube for helpful videos.
-We will demonstrate ear hair removal when you collect your puppy.
+We will demonstrate ear hair removal at the Puppy Party.

 After plucking the ears, it is good to use an ear cleaning solution to remove excess wax and dirt from the ear.
 You just need to put some ear cleaning solution in each ear canal and massage the outside of the ear leathers for about 20 seconds.
 Then let go of your dog... he will shake his head from side to side - this loosens all the wax and dirt.
 Take some cotton wool and wipe all the dirt and wax out of the ear.
 This will keep them clean and fresh.